oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

 Also, each application has its own directory for storing `attachments`, `cache` and `logs`.
 For these purposes there is a corresponding folder `var`, that located at the same level with directory `app` and contains all these directories inside.
-Cache and log names are following the `<application_name>_<environment>` pattern.
-Main purpose of `var` directory is to provide one writable directory outside the `web` directory.
+Cache and log directory names are following the `<application_name>_<environment>` pattern.
+Main purpose of `var` directory is to provide the one writable directory outside the `web` directory.

 ```